alexsham26/Instagram-reporting-tools/README.md

 > [!CAUTION]
 > **Warning!:** Use this application wisely.
-As the creator, I am not responsible if used incorrectly..
+As the creator, I am not responsible if used incorrectly.